Family Adventures in Morocco

 On the coast, teens will be kept entertained with surf lessons whilst strolls along the beach are a fantastic way to blow off the cobwebs and escape from the colourful chaos of Marrakech.
 Here, life plods along at donkey pace and it is a great place to factor in some relaxation on your family holiday.
 The Sofitel Essaouira Mogador is home to a dedicated children’s villa, which offers a seemingly never ending itinerary of fun and educational activities to keep kids busy during their stay.

 Further afield, let the tales of Lawrence of Arabia come alive in the Sahara.
-Sleeping under the stars, coming face to face with camels, and enjoying the adrenaline fuelled activities that the desert has to offer are the key ingredients to an unforgettable family holiday.
+Sleeping under the stars and enjoying the adrenaline fuelled activities that the desert has to offer are the key ingredients to an unforgettable family holiday.
 Whilst travelling to the desert by jeep is perhaps best for older children, direct flights to the outpost of Ouarzazate from Paris or Casablanca allow you to cut out the hefty journey.
 Whilst getting there is all part of the experience, it is arriving at a Bedouin Camp and spending the night in the heart of the desert that is the real tick off the bucket list.